 FOUNTAIN OF YOUTH DISCOVERED!

 KARATE & KOBUDO.
-Traditional or combat karate, is a literal fountain of youth, unlike most sport martial arts.
+Traditional or combat karate, is a literal fountain of youth.
 The reason begins with eating.
-Those in traditional karate tend to eat less, eat organic foods, sleep better and train very hard!
+Those in traditional karate tend to eat less, eat organic, sleep better and train hard!
 Ever see an overweight active martial artist other than sumo?
-Most karate practitioners carry a healthy body weight and have a diet of fish, raw fruits and vegetables.
+Many karate practitioners carry a healthy body weight and have a diet of fish, raw fruits and vegetables.
 High body weight correlates to a lack of exercise, poor food choice, and low self-esteem.

 Grandmaster Hausel practices karate nearly every day, and trains with weights 3 to 4 times a week as he has done for more than 50 years, but even he will agree he has a few extra pounds that he just can't get rid of.
 This is likely a problem with our food industry.
 Sugar is in nearly everything we buy to eat.
 We are being poisoned by a food industry that hooked us on sugar and GMOs.

-For warm-up, Soke starts with kicks, a few punches and then on to karate kata.
-Karate kata are a beneficial aerobic exercise and method of self-defense.
+For warm-up, Soke starts with kicks, a few punches and then karate kata.
+Karate kata are a beneficial aerobic exercise.
 Depending on how he feels, he may practice karate and kobudo kata fast or slow - but he always adds full-power focus and visualize each self-defense application in each kata movement.
 After karate kata, he hits the weights working on arms and hands before moving to a squat rack to stretch, kick and punch.
-Then it's off to a heavy bag for a series of kicks and punches.
-He tries to punch and kick through the bag - this is a good exercise that helps with karate power and speed (and he does not wear shoes or gloves).
-He also does a minimum of 300 sit-ups and on some days, he has been known to do 1200 situps.
+Then it's off to a heavy bag for a series of kicks and punches (he does not wear shoes or gloves).
+He also does a minimum of 300 sit-ups and on some days, has been known to do 1200 situps.
 So, that's how he keeps looking fit and beautiful along with teaching 8 karate classes each week.

 BENEFITS OF TRADITIONAL KARATE